 Even adults can have trouble getting properly fitting shoes.
-The Wall Street Journal reports that adults often buy the wrong size and that not all brands follow the exact same sizing guidelines.
-So getting a good fit is even tougher with children, whose feet grow like weeds, and who can be super picky about fit and style.
-Best to lug them to the mall and have a trained employee measure their feet, especially for special footwear.
+So, getting a good fit is even tougher with children, whose feet grow like weeds, and who can be super picky about fit and style.
+Best to lug the kiddos to the mall and have a trained employee measure their feet, especially for special footwear.

 Items you can’t return